-Review of Osprey Mira 32 Backpack
+Review of Osprey Hikelite 32 Backpack

 It’s vital during any multi-day, strenuous trek to not carry too much in your daypack but have enough space and weight capacity for water.
 The optimal trek backpack should be a 30-35L Day Bag with a Camel hydration pack.

-We used the Osprey Mira 32 (female fit) and Osprey Mantra 34 (male fit) both of which include a 2.5L reservoir, which I cannot recommend enough for keeping hydrated easily while on the move.
+We used the Osprey Hikelite 32 (female fit) and Osprey Stratos 34 (male fit) both of which include a 2.5L reservoir, which I cannot recommend enough for keeping hydrated easily while on the move.
 These packs also have a rain cover, contoured fit and cooling back system for maximum comfort and with roomy, multi-compartment sections to organise your gear.
 You can also easily remove the reservoir water pouch if you want to use the pack as a regular backpack.

 With side pockets for walking sticks, extra water bottles or clothing, and multiple front zippers with compartments to store the things you need quick and easy access to, this trekking backpack is my most favoured Osprey backpack of all.